Click on any of the videos below for details about our new eBranch:

 For privacy and security purposes, personal and business or non-personal accounts are not linked in eBranch.
 You will not see personal and business or non-personal accounts altogether, but you will have the option of transferring funds between the accounts from the Transfers & Payments tab.
 All you need is the last name and Patriot account number.
 If you already had transfer access established amongst your accounts, this capability will automatically be available to you at enrollment and those accounts will be selectable in the Transfers & Payments tab.

-Once you have enrolled in the new eBranch, you can download and begin using the Mobile App.
+Once you have enrolled in eBranch, you can download and begin using the Mobile App.
 The user name and password you selected when you enrolled in eBranch will be the same for the Mobile App.
 Business and non-personal accounts are not currently eligible for Remote Deposit Capture.
 However, we are continually working to expand our products and services to better serve our business and non-personal account members.

 Why is the Mobile App now giving me a list of accounts at login?